zedlopez/ifm/The Recipe Book.md

 [Under Contract], more subtly, has the character object if the player's commands implicitly require any behaviour they consider inappropriate: for instance, if the player commands them to put their pants in a container, they will work out that this requires the removal of the pants as a preliminary.
 If we want to implement a similar character, we may want to simply copy the unsuccessful attempt rule and the table of retorts, then replace the banter with lines of our choosing.

-The little example [Latin Lessons] allows us to make characters clever about vague commands: we can, for instance, write rules so that ``clark, eat`` will have Clark sensibly pick something edible, rather than having the parser ask what we want Clark to eat.
+The little example [Latin Lessons] allows us to make characters clever about vague commands: we can, for instance, write rules so that ``CLARK, EAT`` will have Clark sensibly pick something edible, rather than having the parser ask what we want Clark to eat.

-Finally, [Northstar] demonstrates how we might make Inform understand commands of the form ``ask josh to take inventory`` or ``order joan to wear the armor``.
+Finally, [Northstar] demonstrates how we might make Inform understand commands of the form ``ASK JOSH TO TAKE INVENTORY`` or ``ORDER JOAN TO WEAR THE ARMOR``.

 ### See Also